apache/datafusion-site/_posts/2024-08-28-datafusion-comet-0.2.0.md

 ## Current Performance

 We use benchmarks derived from the industry standard TPC-H and TPC-DS benchmarks for tracking progress with performance.
-The following chart shows the time it takes to run the 22 TPC-H queries against 100 GB of data in Parquet format using a single executor with eight cores.
+The following charts shows the time it takes to run the TPC-H/TPC-DS queries against 100 GB of data in Parquet format using a single executor with eight cores.
 See the [Comet Benchmarking Guide] for details of the environment used for these benchmarks.